atomlaser-lab/digital-laser-servo/README.md

 ## Filter

 The initial filter is used to reduce the incoming data to a rate that can be easily handled in the FPGA without pipelining, and it also improves the signal-to-noise ratio.
 This filter is implemented as an averaging and decimating filter.
 It takes the two raw ADC data streams and averages them in windows that have widths given by `2^(log2Avgs)` where `log2Avgs` is an integer value.
 This reduces the sample rate by a factor of `2^(log2Avgs)`, and in the GUI this is displayed by the read-only fields `dt` and `BW`.
-Due to time delays in the PID modules, this value should be 3 or larger (for a factor of 8 decimation at least).

 ## Data Collection